Seattle Schools Offering Management Courses

 Edmonds Community College

-ECC offers a multitude of associate's degree and certificate programs related to management, including in the areas of business, construction, emergency management, energy, and hospitality/tourism.
-Training focuses on topics such as managerial techniques and principles, sustainable practices, business writing, project management, and information specific to the industry being studied.
+ECC offers a multitude of associate's degree and certificate programs related to management, including in the areas of business, construction, emergency management, and hospitality/tourism.
+Training focuses on topics such as managerial techniques and principles, business writing, project management, and information specific to the industry being studied.
 Edmonds Community College has special transfer arrangements with the University of Washington, Washington State University, and Central Washington University; a number of associate's degrees are specifically designed for transfer to 1 of these schools for completion of a bachelor's degree.

 Business Management Programs